Dance Application Requirements

 - Professional résumé

-- Artist's statement: In addition to the artist’s statement required of all applicants to CalArts, MFA Dance applicants must also submit a separate statement addressing the following two questions: 1.
-Name one choreographer and one artist working in another medium that you have been influenced by and why?
-2. What do you see as the next step in your development as a choreographer?
+- Artist's statement: Please submit a statement addressing the following questions: Name one choreographer and one artist working in another medium that you have been influenced by and why?
+What do you see as the next step in your development as a choreographer?
+What issues and concerns inform your artmaking practice?
+Why are you applying to your program at CalArts?
+What are your artistic goals?